 - In Mahou Sensei Negima!, Kaede's Artefact is a cloak (essentially a flat piece of tattered cloth) that can hide several people inside... it does have a fully furnished house in there after all.

-- In One Piece, Capone Bege has the ability to miniaturize things to fit within his body (the inside of which appears to be like a castle).
+- In One Piece, due to eating the Castle-Castle fruit, Capone Bege has the ability to miniaturize things to fit within his body (the inside of which is an actual castle).

 - Scott Pilgrim can fit inside Ramona's shoulder purse, because it contains a gate to Hyperspace.

-- Snoopy's doghouse in Peanuts.
-Although he always sleeps on top of it, it's clearly much bigger inside than its appearance would suggest, containing a pool table, television, and according to one strip, a sizable book collection.
+- Although he always sleeps on top of it, it's clearly much bigger inside than its appearance would suggest, containing a pool table, television, and according to one strip, a sizable book collection.
 (He even had a Van Gogh in there until his doghouse was destroyed in a fire, but he quickly replaced it with an Andrew Wyeth.
-Just how he got them was never explained.)
+Just how he got them was never explained.)note

 - Wizards of Waverly Place: Alex invoked this to sneak Harper onto the S.S.
 Tipton by hiding her away in her suitcase.
 Justified in that the suitcase is magic.